7 Mental Hacks to Lower Stress and Anxiety

 In truth, everything we experience is filtered several times over before it finally enters awareness.

-This is exactly why some people see this dress as black and blue, while others see it as white and gold.
+This is exactly why some people can see this dress as black and blue, while others see it as white and gold.

 But it also explains why a situation can elicit so many different reactions from different people.